 1. Excess gas

-Excess intestinal gas is one of the most common causes of chest pain and can often by confused for an infarct.
+Excess intestinal gas is one of the most common causes of pain in the middle of the chest and can often by confused for an infarct.
 Being uncertain about what the pain is can cause anxiety, which worsens the pain, and contribute to the idea that it is, in fact, a heart attack.

 Pain caused by excess gas is commonly experienced in people with constipation, but it can also occur with other situations, like taking probiotics or fighting the urge to have a bowel movement.
 Learn more about the causes of gas accumulation in the intestines.